-Workplace bullying, harassment, and discrimination are problems that will be witnessed or experienced by a majority of the workforce at some point in time.
+Workplace bullying, sexual harassment in the workplace, and discrimination are problems that will be witnessed or experienced by a majority of the workforce at some point in time.
 Most of those experiences remain unreported, creating an invisible threat for businesses that destabilizes culture and impacts productivity, talent, and ultimately your bottom line.

 The definition of workplace bullying